TIBCOSoftware/snappydata/docs/howto.md

 ```

 <a id="howto-sde"></a>
-## How to Use Synopsis Data Engine to Run Approaximate Queries
+## How to Use Synopsis Data Engine to Run Approximate Queries

-Synopsis Data Engine(SDE) uses statistical sampling techniques and probabilistic data structures to answer analytic queries with sub-second latency.
-There is no need to store or process the entire data set.
+Synopsis Data Engine (SDE) uses statistical sampling techniques and probabilistic data structures to answer analytic queries with sub-second latency.
+There is no need to store or process the entire Dataset.
 The approach trades off query accuracy for fast response time.

-For details on how SDE works refer to [SDE documentation](programming_guide/#tables-in-snappydataaqp)
+For more information on  SDE, refer to [SDE documentation](programming_guide/#tables-in-snappydataaqp).

 **Code Example:**
 The complete code example for SDE is in [SynopsisDataExample.scala](https://github.com/SnappyDataInc/snappydata/blob/SNAP-1090/examples/src/main/scala/org/apache/spark/examples/snappydata/SynopsisDataExample.scala).
 The code below creates a sample table and executes queries that run on the sample table.

 **First get a SnappySession**